-- The member of staff to whom the incident was reported, or who first discovers the situation, will reassure and support the pupils involved, without promising absolute confidentiality. - This person will inform an appropriate member of the School's pastoral team about the bullying allegation as soon as possible. - The Pastoral team will speak to the pupils involved and make appropriate records.
-Should the incident meet the definition of bullying, a record will be entered into the Bullying Log.
-It is vital that accurate records are kept of incidents and how the school has responded.
-Such records could be used to assist further actions or investigations conducted by agencies outside of the School. - The Head of School (or Form Tutor or Class Teacher) will support all pupils involved in the incident and if appropriate will aim to facilitate discussions to resolve the situation. - The Pastoral team will involve the Vice-Principal as necessary.
-The Head of School or any staff member can also report incidents to the Vice-Principal (including in their capacity as Designated Safeguarding Lead).
-Occurrences of serious bullying or peer on peer abuse are rare at St Gabriel's but staff should be aware of the procedures.
-The Vice-Principal will work with the Heads of School and other staff as necessary to deal with a more serious or escalated situation.
-This may involve discussions with pupils, parents and outside agencies. - The Principal will also be informed if there is a risk that the behaviours involved may be considered criminal in nature. - A member of the Pastoral or Leadership teams will speak the pupil who carried out the bullying behaviour and it will be made clear why their behaviour was inappropriate and caused distress.
-They will be offered guidance on modifying their behaviour and sanctions as detailed in the Behaviour Policy may be used.
+- The member of staff to whom the incident was reported, or who first discovers the situation, will reassure and support the pupils involved, without promising absolute confidentiality; - This person will inform an appropriate member of the School's pastoral team about the bullying allegation as soon as possible; - Where an issue of pupil behaviour or bullying gives 'reasonable cause to suspect that a child is suffering, or is likely to suffer, significant harm', staff should follow the procedures set out in the School's Child Protection and Safeguarding Policy rather than the procedure set out below - The Pastoral team will speak to the pupils involved individually and make appropriate records.
+Pupils may be asked to write an account of events. - Where a member of staff considers that the reported bullying behaviour may be criminal, or considers that there may be a risk of harm to someone, the Principal will be notified, and the matter will be reported to the Police without delay, if considered necessary.
+The School will then follow the procedures set out in the Child Protection and Safeguarding Policy as well as any guidance from the Police: - The staff member will record the incident in writing including signing and dating.
+It should then be given to the Deputy Head (Pastoral) or Head of Junior School who are responsible for securely storing all records of bullying and other serious disciplinary offences. - A member of the Pastoral or Leadership teams will speak the pupil who carried out the bullying behaviour and it will be made clear why their behaviour was inappropriate and caused distress.
+They will be offered guidance on modifying their behaviour and sanctions as detailed in the Behaviour

+Policy may be used.
 In keeping with St Gabriel's nurturing ethos, exclusion as a response to bullying is used sparingly and always as a very last resort.
+We may ask pupils to take some time to reflect on their behaviour.
 Exclusion (either temporary or permanent) may well be necessary in cases of severe and persistent bullying.
-The Exclusion, Removal and Review Policy gives details of the procedures involved. - The parents or carers of all parties will be informed and may be invited into School to discuss the matter, and the appropriate sanctions.
+The Exclusion, Removal and Review Policy gives details of the procedures involved.

+- The parents or carers of all parties will be informed and may be invited into School to discuss the matter, and the appropriate sanctions.
 The parents' support will be sought in respect of preventative measures, and any concerns of either party will be addressed; - A way forward, including where appropriate disciplinary sanctions and support, should be determined, and where possible agreed with all parties.
 This should recognise that suitable support may be needed by the pupils who are being bullied, and also by the pupils who bully others, as well as dealing with disciplinary measures in accordance with the School's Behaviour Policy. - A monitoring and review strategy will be put in place and put on record.
 Reported incidents of bullying and how they were resolved will be monitored very closely and recorded in the Bullying Log, which is kept by the Heads of School.
 Attention will be given to Who; Where; When; What; the action taken; and 'follow up'.
 The School will use this to evaluate the success/effectiveness of actions taken and the anti-bullying policy as a whole.
-Monitoring by the Heads of School and Vice-Principal of such incidents also enables patterns to be identified, both in relation to individual pupils and across the School as a whole. - In very serious cases, and only after the Principal has been involved, it may be necessary to make a report to the Police, the DSL or to Children's Services.
+Monitoring by the Heads of School and Deputy Head (Pastoral) of such incidents also enables patterns to be identified, both in relation to individual pupils and across the School as a whole. - In very serious cases, and only after the Principal has been involved, it may be necessary to make a report to the Police, the DSL or to Children's Services.